 "Jesus asked his disciples"

 He commanded the crowd to sit down on the ground.
+This can be written as a direct guote "Jesus sit down

 This can be written as a direct quote.
-"Jesus commanded the crowd, 'Sit down on the ground.'"
+"Jesus commanded the crowd, 'Sit down on the ground."